cmcornejocrespo/elastic-stack-k8s/README.md

 ## Filebeat
 Filebeat is installed as a agent in each pod.
 It collects log events which is sended to Elasticsearch.

+## APM Server
+APM Server collects info from APM Agent which are installed on differents pods.
+This information is transformed by APM and saved in Elastic.